pombredanne/mips-1/README.md

 # k-means-mips
-hierarchical k-means for approximate maximum inner product search as presented in 'Clustering is efficient for approximate maximum inner product search' article as for now the program is *very* verbose
+Hierarchical k-means for approximate maximum inner product search as presented in 'Clustering is efficient for approximate maximum inner product search' article.
+To be able to compile this program you should have faiss library compiled in 'faiss' directory.
 # input data
-input files have the following structure:
+Input files have the following structure:
 [number of vectors] [dimension of vectors]
 [vector with coordinates seperated by whitespaces]
 ...